 Updated 3/30/2022: Confirmation that Fox’s claims of restaurant ownership were false (bookmark).

 Updated 10/18/2021: Analysis of Political Consultants tied to the Fox campaign (bookmark).

 Brian Fox isn’t a well-known Bay Ridge figure.
 With no previous political or civic experience, he announced his candidacy with little fanfare.
 He had no primary challenger.
 He had an embarrassing website.
 He struggled to qualify for matching funds.
 And his pitch is always vague: he’s a local entrepreneur.
-He got into the race because Justin Brannan voted to defund the NYPD (he didn’t, as this Gothamist article explains in detail).
+He got into his 2021 race because Justin Brannan voted to “defund the NYPD” (he didn’t, as this Gothamist article explains in detail).
 When asked where he grew up, he demurs.
 When asked about his past, his handlers and go-betweens are quick to jump in.
 When asked anything he doesn’t have a scripted answer for, his staff don’t just jump in, they interrupt him and usher you away.

 Never before have we seen a candidate so quick to pre-emptively block progressive activists in the neighborhood.
 Never before have we had one who seems to have arrived with so little establishing credentials.
 We’ve never seen Facebook comments from constituents, even innocuous questions, deleted with such relish.
 Quite frankly, never before has a local city council campaign (and now, a State Senate campaign) been so secretive about its own candidate.

 After intense and ongoing research, we’ve found that there is a simple explanation for this.
 Brian Fox is a right-wing extremist in sheep clothing, attempting to go through the motions of a normal Republican campaign in a left-of-center district.